ems-project/EMSCoreBundle/doc/contentTypes/actions.md

 ## External link
 The body is the href attribute for the external link.
-You can also use the HTML render option for more flexibility.
+You can also use the raw render option for more flexibility.

-## HTML
+## Raw HTML
 Only if the body returns html the output will be visible.
 With the HTML render option you can even overwrite the icon.